What stat should change how you train?

 injury.vision computes TSS for every activity imported from Strava or Garmin, then calculates your ACWR daily using the exponentially-weighted moving average (EWMA) method.
 EWMA is preferred over the simple rolling average because it gives more weight to recent sessions, making it more responsive to day-to-day fluctuations (Menaspà, 2017).

-Your ACWR is then combined with four other risk components (TSS spike, intensity risk, cumulative fatigue, and injury history) to produce a single composite risk score.
+Your ACWR is then combined with four other risk components (load ratio, intensity risk, cumulative fatigue, and injury history) to produce a single composite risk score.
 This composite is more predictive than ACWR alone because it captures risk dimensions that workload ratios can miss.

 1. Check before you build.
 Before planning your training week, check your current ACWR.
 If it's already at 1.2, this week should be a maintenance or easy week, not the week to add a new tempo session.